 Choosing the right print settings can have a huge impact on the colours and quality of your edible prints.
 While this can take some trial and error depending on the design you are printing and on what type of edible paper (icing sheets, wafer paper or chocolate transfers) we recommend trying the following settings:

-- Set Quality to best - this will feed the icing sheets through the printer more slowly, resulting in a better quality print.
+- Print Quality: we recommend using ‘best’ as the print quality - this will feed the icing sheets through the printer more slowly, and use more ink, resulting in a better quality print.
+You may also wish to try ‘Normal’ or ‘Draft’ quality as sometimes this works better for certain images.

-It's important to note that printing on best quality will use a higher volume of ink per print and will also take considerably longer to print so if you have a high volume of prints to so it may be worth trying normal quality to speed up the process and preserve your edible ink.
+It's important to note that printing on ‘best’ quality will use a higher volume of ink per print and will also take considerably longer to print so if you have a high volume of prints to do, it may be worth trying ‘normal’ quality to speed up the process, preserve your edible ink and save money.
 We always recommend trying out your prints on normal paper first before wasting more expensive edible paper, and print one copy on your chosen edible paper to test again before printing in bulk.

 Another thing to note is the colour mode you are printing your image in - while most colours can be replicated when printed with edible inks, if you are trying to match the colours more closely, for example if printing corporate cake toppers with a company logo, we recommend you print the logo in a CMYK format rather than the RGB format which is used for digital print - you should ask your clients to provide their artwork in this format if required.
 While the colours may look slightly different on screen, when printed this format should provide a better match.